Joshua Yuan (engineer): Career

 Yuan's PhD thesis was co-advised by Dr. Feng Chen and Dr. C. Neal Stewart, focusing on plant secondary metabolites known as terpenes.
 He has shown broad interest in research even as a PhD student, where he developed a set of broadly applied statistical methods for QPCR analysis.
 Upon completing his PhD, Yuan was supported by the SunGrant Fellowship to be trained by the National Renewable Energy Lab and the University of Tennessee for biomass processing and characterization.
 Yuan became an assistant professor at Texas A&M University from 2008 to 2013.
 In this role, he began to develop new technologies for sustainability, renewable fuels and materials.

 In 2012, he led a team of scientists and engineers to develop new routes and synthetic organelles for diverting photosynthesis carbon to squalene, a terpene product.
 The technologies were later licensed and commercialized by SynShark LLC.
 He later continued to engineer cyanobacteria, known as blue algae, to produce another terpene, limonene.
 The work eventually led to developing a type of algae that can auto-sediment, allowing the low-cost harvest.
 He combined this harvesting technology with artificial intelligence to set a new world record for producing algae as a reliable, economic source for biofuel and bioproduct.
 The work also empowers algae to be better used for carbon capture and utilization.
-Recently, he co-developed with Dr. Susie Dai a technology to integrate electrocatalysis and microorganism conversion to produce bioplastics from carbon dioxide, at a much higher efficiency than natural photosynthesis routes.